renacin/WebDev/README.md

 <br />

-### 2.1 Basic Blog ###
+### 2.1 Basic Personal Website ###
-I want to build a blog.
+I want to build a personal.
 Nothing fancy, no moving carousels, call to subscriptions, or CSS animations (okay maybe one or two).
-I just want a blog to archive my thoughts and personal projects and that's it.
+I just want a place to archive my thoughts and personal projects and that's it.